 A dirty sitemap is an xml sitemap that contains 404s, 302s, 500s, etc. Note, those are header response codes.
 A 200 code is ok, while the others signal various errors or redirects.
 Since the engines will retrieve your sitemap and crawl your urls, you definitely don’t want to feed them errors.
 Instead, you want your xml sitemaps to contain canonical urls on your site, and urls that resolve with a 200 code.
 Duane Forrester from Bing was on record saying that they have very little tolerance for “dirt in a sitemap”.
-And Google feels the same way.
+And Google has explained that xml sitemaps are the second most important source for url discovery.
 Therefore, you should avoid dirty sitemaps so the engines can build trust in that sitemap (versus having the engines encounter 404s, 302s, 500s, etc.)

 Indexed to Submitted Ratio

-One metric that can help you understand if your xml sitemaps are problematic (or dirty) is the indexed to submitted ratio in Google Webmaster Tools.
-When you access the “Sitemaps” section of webmaster tools (under the “Crawl” tab), you will see the number of pages submitted in the sitemap, but also the number indexed.
+One metric that can help you understand if your xml sitemaps are problematic (or dirty) is the indexed to submitted ratio, which you can understand via Google Search Console.
+When you access the Sitemaps section of webmaster tools under the left-side Indexing menu in GSC, you will see the number of pages submitted in the sitemap, but also the number indexed.
 That ratio should be close(r) to 1:1.
-If you see a low indexed to submitted ratio, then that could flag an issue with the urls you are submitting in your sitemap.
-For example, if you see 12K pages submitted, but only 6500 indexed.
-That’s only 54% of the pages submitted.
+If you see a low indexed-to-submitted ratio, then that could flag an issue with the urls you are submitting in your sitemap.
+For example, if you see 12,000 pages submitted, but only 6,500 indexed, then that’s only 54% of the pages submitted.

-In addition to what I explained above about the indexed to submitted ratio, you might find crawl errors in Google Webmaster Tools for urls that don’t look familiar.
-In order to help track down the problematic urls, webmaster tools will show you how it found the urls in question.
+In addition to what I explained above about the indexed to submitted ratio, you might find crawl errors in Google Search Console for urls that don’t look familiar.
+In order to help track down the problematic urls, Search Console will show you how it found the urls in question.

-If you click the url in the crawl errors report, you will see the error details as the default view.
-But, you will also see two additional tabs for “In Sitemaps” and “Linked From”.
-These tabs will reveal if the urls are contained in a specific sitemap, and if the urls are being linked to from other files on your site.
-This is a great way to hunt down problems, and as you can guess, you might find that the your xml sitemap is causing problems.
+If you inspect the url in GSC, you will see the error details.
+But, you will also see the referring urls where Google found links to the url and the sitemaps that contain the urls.
+That information can reveal if the urls are contained in a specific sitemap, and if the urls are being linked to from other files on your site.
+This is a great way to hunt down problems, and as you can guess, you might find that your xml sitemap is causing problems.